๐ŸŒฟ Free & Open Access Resources

 References

-Note for educators and researchers: These references support the evidence base for box breathing, guided imagery, and peer education models in school settings, and are drawn directly from the lesson plans created for this project.
-All sources are in APA 7th edition format.
+Note for educators and researchers: These references support the evidence base for box breathing, guided imagery, grounding, and peer education models in school settings, and are drawn directly from the lesson plans created for this project.

 Box Breathing / Breathwork